hemberg-lab/MicroExonator/README.md

     export PATH="$HOME/conda/bin:$PATH"

-After the release of conda 4.4, we need to change this like to avoid [interference with screen comand](https://stackoverflow.com/questions/50591901/screen-inside-the-conda-environment-doesnt-work).
+After the release of conda 4.4, we need to change this line to avoid [interference with screen comand](https://stackoverflow.com/questions/50591901/screen-inside-the-conda-environment-doesnt-work).
 Thus, we recomend you relace that line added by Miniconda for the following line:

     . $HOME/miniconda/etc/profile.d/conda.sh